catdogmaus/4heat-esphome-NG21/README.md

 # 4heat-esphome-NG21
 4heat-esphome NG21 board YAML setup

 This is a simple YAML file meant to use with https://github.com/leoshusar/4heat-esphome ESPHome integration specifically for Tiemme NG21 boards.
 There are added specific datapoints according NG21 specifications that differ from leoshusar initial setup.
 Datapoints meant for other boards most likely ***will not work*** with NG21 (and vice versa)!
+I also remind that even if sensor responds to certain datapoint does not necessarily mean that you have that ***function***.
+Computer board is standardized product, your heater is not.
+Company that builds your fireplace decides what actual functions it wants to include.

 ### Usage